ontologylearning-oeg/EvaluationOntologies/README.md

 # EvaluationOntologies
-Webapp for do the Evaluation of Ontology Learning
+Deploy target/EvaluationOntologies.war into an Apache Tomcat

-Deploy Evaluation Ontologies war into an Apache Tomcat Create a database call DrOntoEval
+Create a database call DrOntoEval

 Run your server ;)